Holography for bulk-boundary local topological order: Introduction

-Our next main topic is the analysis of Walker-Wang LTOs and their boundary LTOs.
-Associated to a unitary \emph{braided} fusion category (UBFC) $\cB$, the Walker-Wang model is a (3+1)D string-net model which are easily seen to satisfy the LTO axioms (see Theorem \ref{thm:LTQO-WW}).
-The boundary algebra for the $\cB$ Walker-Wang model can naturally be identified with a two-dimensional version of a fusion spin chain which we call a \textit{braided categorical net}.
-The input for this construction is a UBFC $\cB$ and a (strong) tensor generating object $X\in \mathcal{B}$; for Walker-Wang models, $X$ is the sum over simples.
+Our next main topic is the analysis of (3+1)D Walker-Wang LTOs and their boundary LTOs, providing the first worked example of the LTO axioms beyond (2+1)D. Associated to a unitary \emph{braided} fusion category (UBFC) $\cB$, the Walker-Wang model is a (3+1)D string-net model which are easily seen to satisfy the LTO axioms (see Theorem \ref{thm:LTQO-WW}).
+For (2+1)D systems, the boundary algebras are generally given in terms of fusion spin chains, which can be defined straightforwardly in terms of a unitary fusion category because the 1D boundary has a natural ordering of the points, giving a natural order to take tensor products in the fusion category.
+For the 2D boundary of the $\cB$ Walker-Wang model, this is no longer the case.
+Using the braiding on the UBFC $\cB$ and a (strong) tensor generating object $X\in \mathcal{B}$, we define a two-dimensional version of a fusion spin chain which we call a \textit{braided categorical net}.
+The boundary algebra for the $\cB$ Walker-Wang model can naturally be identified with such a braided categorical net, where $X$ is the sum over simples.

 Braided categorical nets are interesting mathematical objects in their own right.
-For example, when a braided categorical net is built from a Drinfeld center $Z(\cC)$, the net of algebras is \emph{bounded spread isomorphic} to the net of local operators in the `flux sector' of a Levin-Wen model \cite{MR4808260} (see also \S\ref{sec:BoundedSpreadIso} below), which is purely 2D.
-Transporting the ground state of Levin-Wen across this isomorphism yields an interesting topological boundary state on the $Z(\cC)$ braided categorial net, which is generalizable to arbitrary UBFCs $\mathcal{B}$.
-This gives a new example of a \textit{duality} for 2D abstract quantum spin systems \cite{2410.08884,2501.14722}.
-The following theorem is interesting in comparison with the nets of type $\rm II$ and type $\rm III$ cone von Neumann algebras from Levin-Wen models from \cite{2307.12552}.
+For example, when a braided categorical net is built from a Drinfeld center $Z(\cC)$, which is a UBFC if $\cC$ is UFC, the net of algebras is \emph{bounded spread isomorphic} to the net of local operators in the `flux sector' of a Levin-Wen model \cite{MR4808260} (see also \S\ref{sec:BoundedSpreadIso} below), which is purely 2D.
+Transporting the ground state of the Levin-Wen model across this isomorphism yields an interesting topological boundary state on the $Z(\cC)$ braided categorial net, which is generalizable to arbitrary UBFCs $\mathcal{B}$.
+This gives a new example of a \textit{duality} for 2D abstract quantum spin systems \cite{MR5041853,MR5011952}.

+Given such a braided categorical net in 2D together with a distinguished state, one can try to study its superselection theory in the Doplicher--Haag--Roberts approach~\cite{MR2804555,MR3617688,MR4362722}.
+Of central importance are the \textit{cone algebras}, the von Neumann algebras generated (in the reference state) by observables localized in a cone-like region.
+The braided categorical nets as obtained above provide an interesting new feature in comparison with the nets of type $\rm II$ and type $\rm III$ cone von Neumann algebras from Levin-Wen models~\cite{MR4945955} or from Quantum Double models~\cite{MR4721705}.

 \begin{thmalpha} The cone von Neumann algebras of the $\cB$ braided categorical net in this topological boundary state are type $\rmI$ von Neumann algebras with finite dimensional centers. \end{thmalpha}